 Eggs and avocado on toast is a favourite of ours for that morning fix of healthy fats.

 Brain-shaped nuts to the rescue

-So, don’t forget your green-leafy salad – it can make you feel younger!
+Get your daily fix of leafy greens – it could make you feel younger!

 A few other brain-friendly foods: